Women's Champions League: Wolfsburg beat Barcelona to advance to final | DW | 25.08.2020

 What followed was a mighty battle between the German and the Spanish champions, with each side taking turns putting pressure on the other.
 However, both found it difficult to create really clear-cut chances on goal.
 By early in the second half it was already starting to look like this one may have to go to extra time or even penalties before it would be decided.

-What a spectacular goal it would have been, had it not been bundled off the line!
-However, to Wolfsburg's delight, the ball rebounded into the path of left midfielder Fridolina Rolfö who buried it to give the Wölfinnen the only advantage they would need on this night.

-Having gone down a goal and seeing their hopes of reaching the final fading, Barcelona poured on the pressure for the last half hour, creating a number of excellent opportunities, but to Stephan Lerch's delight, they just couldn't find the back of the net.
+Having gone down a goal and seeing their hopes of reaching the final fading, Barcelona poured on the pressure for the last half hour, creating a few excellent opportunities, but to Stephan Lerch's delight, they just couldn't find the back of the net.

 "The blood pressure has come down a bit," Lerch told reporters a few minutes after the final whistle.
 "But this really was an intense match."